Emily Schuck | Editor-in-Chief

 Emily Schuck is a PhD student in English at Claremont Graduate University focusing on Modernism.
 She subscribes to Carl Sandburg’s philosophy of poetry—that it is the synthesis of hyacinths and biscuits.
 She writes for the Kingsley & Kate Tufts Poetry Blog and teaches at University of La Verne.

 Brock Rustin | Managing Editor

 Brock Rustin is a PhD student in English studying 20th century American prose, queer cinema, and queer theory/poetry.
 He has a BA in English and an MA in education from Austin College and an MA in English from Claremont Graduate University.
-When not studying for qualifying exams or acting as a writing consultant for CGU’s Center for Writing and Rhetoric, or teaching for CGU’s International Scholars Program, Brock has the distinct pleasure of gathering together with Foothill participants to hash out friendly arguments about graduate poetry.
+When not studying for qualifying exams or acting as a writing consultant for CGU’s Center for Writing and Rhetoric, or teaching for CGU’s International Scholars Program, Brock has the distinct pleasure of gathering together with Foothill participants to hash out friendly arguments about graduate-student poetry.